When Joan Showalter ’55 spoke, people listened.

 Showalter was also a mentor and lifelong friend to Beldegreen, who started working at CBS as a secretary in 1971.
 A native New Yorker, Beldegreen graduated from the University of Wisconsin-Madison, where she majored in French, and then attended secretarial school in New York City.
 When Beldegreen met Showalter and expressed an interest in working in human resources, Showalter offered her a position on the condition that she obtain a master’s degree.

-“Karen was terrified because she hadn’t been in school for years,” said DeBruin, daughter of Joan DeBruin, Beldegreen’s college sorority sister, and Beldegreen’s goddaughter.
-“She was trepidatious, but she did it.
-To me, Karen was this great, mythic, larger-than-life figure because she lived in New York City and worked for TV.”
+“Karen was terrified because she hadn’t been in school for years,” says DeBruin, daughter of Joan DeBruin, Beldegreen’s college sorority sister, and Beldegreen’s goddaughter.
+“She was trepidatious, but she did it.”

 Showalter served on the W&M Business School Foundation board from 1980-1990 and remained engaged as an emeritus member.
 She also served on William & Mary Foundation from 1984-1990.
 She received the Alumni Medallion — the most prestigious award given by the W&M Alumni Association — in 1985 and the Douglas N. Morton ’62 Alumni Service Award in 2002.